Mark Padilla

 • 2022-2027: Disasters, solar energy, and chronic disease management in aging Puerto Ricans” 1R01AG072613-01A1.
 Role: Co-Principal Investigator (with Nelson Varas-Diaz and Sheilla Rodriguez-Madera).

-Dr. Padilla directs the Research Network for Health and Society (REACH) at FIU, which aims to provide opportunities for linkage, training, and collaboration across the social sciences, health sciences, and humanities at FIU and allied institutions.
-REACH is housed administratively within the Kimberly Green Latin American and Caribbean Center (LACC).
-For more information, see: https://gss.fiu.edu/research/reach/
+Dr. Padilla directs the Research Center for Health and Society (REACH) at SIPA/FIU, which aims to provide opportunities for linkage, training, and collaboration across the social sciences, health sciences, and humanities at FIU and allied institutions.
+REACH is housed administratively within the The Center for Research on U.S. Latino HIV/AIDS and Drug Abuse (CRUSADA).
+For more information, see: https://gss.fiu.edu/research/reach-research-network-health-society/index.html

 Selected Publications